SuP3RM/Foot-Traffic/README.md

 # Foot-Traffic
- Foot Traffic Project for Wireless Networking using a Nordic nRF5340 Development Kit
+ Foot Traffic Project for Wireless Networking using a Nordic nRF52840 Feather